ntrrgc/ts-generator/README.md

-#TypeScript definition generator.
+#TypeScript definition generator for the JVM

-Generates the content of a TypeScript definition file (.d.ts) that covers a set of Kotlin and Java classes.
+This library generates TypeScript definitions that cover a set of Kotlin and Java classes.

 This is useful when data classes are serialized to JSON and handled in a JS or TypeScript web frontend.

-Supports:
+This library supports:
- * Primitive types, with explicit int
+ * Primitive types, with or without explicit int.
- * Kotlin and Java classes
+ * Kotlin and Java classes.
- * Data classes
+ * Data classes.
- * Enums
+ * Enums.
- * Any type
+ * Any type.
- * Generic classes, without type erasure
+ * Generic classes, without type erasure.
- * Generic constraints
+ * Generic constraints.
- * Class inheritance
+ * Class inheritance.
- * Abstract classes
+ * Abstract classes.
- * Lists as JS arrays
+ * Lists as JS arrays.
- * Maps as JS objects
+ * Maps as JS objects.
- * Null safety, even inside composite types
+ * Null safety, even inside composite types.
- * Java beans
+ * Java beans.
- * Mapping types
+ * Mapping types.
+ * Nullability annotations, when allowed by the retention policy.
- * Customizing class definitions via transformers
+ * Customizing class definitions via transformers.
- * Parenthesis are placed only when they are needed to disambiguate
+ * Parenthesis optimization: They are placed only when they are needed to disambiguate.

 ## Installation